 - Most students provided useful feedback to their peers

 - Peer grading was sufficiently consistent as to be informative

 - There was a 4% difference between the peer grade assigned versus the professor grade, with students grading easier.

 Based on these initial findings, CBA moved ahead with using the Canvas peer review tool in a new large enrollment business writing course, BSAD220, with approximately 440 students.
 In an upcoming issue, we’ll follow up with the instructor in that course to find out how the tool worked and what lessons were learned.

-For an in-depth understanding of Geppert’s investigation, please take a few minutes and watch his narrated presentation.
 He has also graciously shared his collection of references for student peer assessment of writing.
 These are available in .RIS format and may be imported into any reference management tool.
 Finally, Geppert had some important tips for using peer review of writing successfully: